NinerXrayBravoTwoTwo/MassEnergyUnits/solarradiance-earthabsorption.md

         solarluminosity second = 6.0994264 Gcastlebravo
 ```

-Energy emitted by sun per day (measured in mass-energy conversion)
+Energy emitted by the Sun per day (measured in mass-energy conversion)

-Converting 2.3 mountains of mass to energy each day and radiating it into space.
+Converting about 2.3 mountains of mass to energy each day and radiating it into space.

 ``` plaintext
 You have: solarluminosity day